 Personal experience: what are the benefits to our immigrants of military service in the United States

-I serve in the Illinois National Guard; I am 25A Signal Second Lieutenant.
-In Illinois, there are more than 20 of us Russian speakers, we have our own community and a lot of connections.
+I serve in the Illinois National Guard, I am a 25A Signal Second Lieutenant.
+In Illinois, there are more than 20 of us Russian-speaking people, we have our own community and a lot of connections.

 So, I came to the USA in 2016 when I won the green card.
 Then I was 30 years old.
 All my life I worked in the field of IT.
 Once I decided to change my life, try something new and go to serve.
 Considering options for AirForce, Army, Navy, Marines take up to 27 years.
 I read about benifits back in Russia, the main motivator for me was the opportunity to obtain citizenship and learn a language.